 Hackers often use the success of famous apps, creating convincing copycats.
 These fake apps are designed to steal your personal information, credit card details, and passwords.

 3: I use antivirus software, so I don’t need to worry.

 It’s true that antivirus software protects your computer and smartphone from viruses.
 However, it’s not enough.
 Hackers always try to find new security flaws and antivirus can fail to recognize evolving threats.
 And antivirus won’t protect you from subtler manipulations; many hackers, instead of using viruses, will try to trick you into volunteering private information and passwords.

-Let’s say you're searching for a new pair of sneakers.
-You find a nice deal online with a recognisable retailer, and continue to the payment page.
+Let’s say you’re searching for a new pair of sneakers.
+You find a nice deal online with a recognizable retailer, and continue to the payment page.
 A hacker could have actually built a fake website that looks exactly like the original, just to steal your sensitive data.

 These scams are more common than you might think.
 You have to be cautious when shopping online, using banking services, and making payments.
 If you’re not being careful, antivirus protection will only go so far.